epg900/MakeDebianLive/README.md

 Important
 ==============
-Change Debian Iso filename with your own filename. then in chroot command box enter your installation command. befor this edit /etc/resolve.conf with name 8.8.8.8 and edit /etc/apt/sources.list with debian source config in debian.org
+Change Debian Iso filename with your own filename.

+Then in chroot command box enter your installation command. befor this edit '/etc/resolve.conf' with
+"name 8.8.8.8"
+and edit '/etc/apt/sources.list'
+with debian source config in 'debian.org'